A Revolutionary, alternative to ABA therapy Results-oriented Therapy

 Miller Method

-The Miller Method believes each child – no matter how withdrawn or disorganized – is trying to find a way to cope with the world.
+The Miller Method autism therapy for kids believes each child – no matter how withdrawn or disorganized – is trying to find a way to cope with the world.
 Our task is to help that child use every capacity or fragment of capacity to achieve this by offering alternative to ABA therapy

 Floortime/DIR